The Jet Age began in Lutterworth !

 By April 1941 a test version of the flight engine – W1X – was assembled and run at Lutterworth just as the first of the Gloster Whittle E28/39s was completed.
 Sir Frank Whittle ensured that Britain entered the Jet age when, on 15 May 1941, the Gloster-Whittle E 28/39, propelled by one of his jet engines, flew successfully from Cranwell, England.

 In January 1942 Ernest Hives, a director of Rolls-Royce, visited Lutterworth following a discussion with Whittle about a possible tie-up between the two companies.
 In March 1942, Whittle had commenced a redesign, labelled the W2/500, and Whittle’s plan now was that Rolls-Royce would put the W2/500 into production to power the new Meteors.
-Meanwhile much of Power Jets work was being transferred to Whetstone and its total staff had risen to over 1000.
-Whittle was awarded a CBE in the 1944 New Year Honours List and 6 days later, bowing to US pressure, the existence of the jet engine was made public, making Whittle a national hero.
-He was also promoted to Air Commodore.
+Meanwhile much of Power Jets work was being transferred to a new facility 7 miles away at Whetstone and its total staff had risen to over 1000.

 Whittle retired from the RAF in 1948 and was knighted by King George V in the same year.
 He became a consultant and technical advisor to aviation companies in the 1950’s.
 Later he went to work in the USA and following his marriage to an American wife he moved his home to the USA in 1976.
 He was awarded the Order of Merit by Her Majesty the Queen in 1986 and died in America in 1996.